ArnaudAjamian/BrainStation_Capstone/README.md

 ## Getting Started
 ---

-Once the requisite Conda environment has been created from the `.yml` file, one may access the Jupyter Notebook `Capstone Project - E-Commerce Customer Churn.ipynb`.
-If you wish to run any of the code contained within, be sure to download the data contained within the `E-Commerce Customer Churn Prediction - Data` folder.
+Once the requisite Conda environment has been created from the `.yml` file, one may access the Jupyter Notebook: `Capstone Project - E-Commerce Customer Churn.ipynb`.
+If you wish to run any of the code in the Notebook, be sure to download the data in the `E-Commerce Customer Churn Prediction - Data` folder.
 Within which, you can find the raw data (`E Commerce Dataset.xlsx`) that was used for this capstone project.